laravieira/Willy/README.md

 >&nbsp;&nbsp;&nbsp;&nbsp;credentials_password: dfklgjlçkgjaçlkfgjaçe45hj-e48t39th3aifghj_384tha3g34tr7<br>
 >

-### Now you can start Willy again, with same command and he will work fine.
+### Now you can run Willy again, with the same command and he will work just fine.

-License is Apache 2.0.
+The license is Apache 2.0.

-If you want to help me, [talk me](https://jwdouglas.net/contact/).
+If you want to help me, [talk to me](https://jwdouglas.net/contact/).